THE KILUNG SHEDRA WAS DESTROYED BY DEVASTATING FIRE ON APRIL 7th, 2016

 Shedra class in the Thirty-Seven Practices of the Way of the Bodhisattva

-Thirty monks are enrolled in this rigorous program which educates them to be skilled teachers and practitioners.
+Thirty monks were enrolled in this rigorous program which educates them to be skilled teachers and practitioners.
 This training is critical to maintaining Tibetan Buddhist traditions in the Kilung community.
 Some graduates of the Kilung Children’s School are now continuing their studies at the Shedra.

-Khenpo Thupten Zangpo (center rear of group photo) is their wise and experienced lead teacher.
+Khenpo Thupten Zangpo (center rear of group photo) was their wise and experienced lead teacher.
 In his youth, before the shedra had been rebuilt, Khenpo Thubzang made the perilous journey across the Himalaya to obtain monastic education and training in India and Nepal.
 When he completed his education, it was extremely difficult and hazardous to return to Tibet.
 The Kilung Foundation worked for three years to help him get back to Dzachuka.
-Khenpo Thubzang is now working tirelessly to provide monastic education at the Kilung Monastery, so that others do not have to leave their community and endure the hardships he did.
+Khenpo Thubzang worked tirelessly to provide monastic education at the Kilung Monastery, so that others do not have to leave their community and endure the hardships he did.

 For a video of the Kilung Children’s School and the Kilung Shedra taken in January 2015, click HERE.